Democratic Memory Law: Summary

-Some confusion was caused after deputy PM Pablo Iglesias tweeted that "the descendants of the members of the International Brigades who fought for freedom and against fascism in Spain will be eligible for Spanish nationality," but the draft bill only included posthumous citizenship for the veterans of the International Brigades.
+Some confusion was caused after deputy PM Pablo Iglesias tweeted that "the descendants of the members of the International Brigades who fought for freedom and against fascism in Spain will be eligible for Spanish nationality", but the draft bill only included posthumous citizenship for the veterans of the International Brigades.
 Jim Jump, chair of the International Brigade Memorial Trust said that, as all the anti-fascist veterans were now deceased, the provision was "a welcome gesture" but "mainly symbolic."

 Reception

 PSOE politician and Secretary-General of the Office of the Prime Minister of Spain Félix Bolaños argued that it was "the first law to repudiate the coup of 1936" and that "No democratic force should have any problems paying tribute to the victims of a dictatorship."
-Far-right party Vox, however, has pledged to repeal the law if they gain power in the next Spanish general election, due to be held at the latest in December 2023.
-The right-wing People's Party leader Pablo Casado also pledged to repeal the law, stating that all it did was "dig up grudges."
+Far-right party Vox pledged to repeal the law if they were to gain power in the next Spanish general election.
+The former leader of the centre-right People's Party Pablo Casado stated that all it did was "dig up grudges."
+FE de las JONS, for its part, alleged that the Democratic Memory Law constitutes a form of "political persecution", stating that it "is a political weapon aimed at supporting a single way of thinking" and "a historical revisionism of a past period that should no longer affect the present".

+Aftermath

+In early 2024, the far-right Vox and the centre-right People's Party coalition governments of the autonomous communities (regions) of Aragón, Castilla y León, and Valencia proposed laws they called Harmony Laws attempting to replace or reinterpret the national Democratic Memory Law in these communities.
+On 30 April 2024 three UN experts on truth, justice, forced disappearances and killings wrote a letter to the Spanish Government condemning these proposed laws as potentially contravening international human rights standards and insisting that Spain had a duty to victims of forced disappearances.

+In June 2023 the first prosecutor was appointed in charge of human rights and democratic memory with the power to investigate cases of missing persons or violations of human rights, a key element of the Democratic Memory Law.
+In May 2024, the Supreme Court nullified the appointment and required that the appointment be considered by the full Council of the Attorney General citing the possible conflict of interest of the prosecutor's husband's work running a human rights foundation.
+On 23 July 2024, the Council of the Attorney General confirmed the prosecutor's appointment.